Nutty

 Yep!
 It’s safe to buy ethereum in the UK.
 However, we recommended only using one of our recommended crypto exchanges – they’re all well established and trusted by the industry.
 Not all crypto exchanges can be safe.

-However, currently in the UK, there isn’t any consumer protection.
-That means no protection from the government and there’s no regulator.
-You are not protected by the Financial Conduct Authority (FCA), which regulates financial services, or protected by the Financial Services Compensation Scheme (FSCS) – which protects you up to £85,000 if something were to go wrong with a company holding your money (such as going out of business).
+However, you are not protected by the Financial Services Compensation Scheme (FSCS) – which protects you up to £85,000 if something were to go wrong with a company holding your money (such as going out of business).
+This is just for regular investing.

 However, that doesn’t mean crypto exchanges themselves are unsafe.
 In fact, they have their own protections in place.